We may earn money or products from the companies mentioned in this post.

 Incredible day trips from Lisbon, Portugal

 Whether you have just a few days to explore Portugal or several weeks, Lisbon is conveniently located within a short drive or train ride to several great destinations.
+While some of these places are accessible by train, others are great additions to a Portugal road trip.

 Melissa – Parenthood and Passports